Alec-Stashevsky/website-update/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a data scientist and researcher with experience consulting in the finance and energy spaces.
+I am an applied scientist and researcher who builds large scale machine learning applications.
+Before that, I spent time as an economic consultant in the finance and energy industries.
 I am passionate about interdisciplinary research that engages multiple paradigms.
 I care about econometrics, machine learning, anthropology, and research that uses data holistically to push back against siloed analytics.

-Currently, I spend my time teaching machines how to read and understand receipts through a combination of contemporary computer vision, natural language processing, and graph machine learning techniques.
+Currently, I spend my time teaching machines how to read and understand receipts through a combination of computer vision, natural language processing, and graph machine learning techniques.
 When I am not thinking about graphs and transformers you can find me snapping shots on my {{% staticref "uploads/about/sunset.jpg" "newtab" %}}Yashica T4 Super D{{% /staticref %}}, hiking, and {{% staticref "uploads/about/bowl.jpg" "newtab" %}}making pottery{{% /staticref %}}.